Braid variety cluster structures, I: 3D plabic graphs: Introduction

 \Cref{thm:main_braid} generalizes the (type A) results of \cite{FZ_double,GY} on double Bruhat cells and \cite{ShWe} on double Bott--Samelson cells, and also the results of Ingermanson~\cite{Ing} and Cao and Keller~\cite{CaoKel}, who found upper cluster structures on open Richardson varieties (see also \cite{Menard}).
 Furthermore, \cref{thm:main_braid} generalizes the main result of~\cite{GL_cluster} (see also~\cite{Scott,MSLA,SSBW}), where the same statement was proved for \emph{open positroid varieties}~\cite{KLS}, which are special cases of open Richardson varieties.
 Positroid varieties are parametrized by \emph{plabic graphs}~\cite{Pos}, whose planar dual quivers describe the cluster algebra structure on the associated open positroid varieties.

 Ever since the completion of~\cite{GL_cluster}, it has been our hope that constructing a cluster structure for open Richardson varieties would lead to a meaningful generalization of Postnikov's plabic graphs; indeed, discovering such a generalization turned out to be a crucial step in our proof of \cref{thm:main_braid}.
 We associate a \emph{3D plabic graph} to each pair $(u,\br)$ consisting of a permutation $u$ and a (double) braid word $\br$, and use the combinatorics of this graph to construct our cluster structure.
 The reader is invited to look forward at the examples in \crefrange{fig:bic}{fig:3D-ex}.
+Code for computing 3D plabic graphs and the associated seeds is available at \cite{GalTut}.

 An important geometric ingredient in our approach is the study of the Deodhar geometry of braid varieties, originally used by Deodhar \cite{Deo} in the flag variety setting.
 We define an open Deodhar torus $T_\ubr \subset \BR_\ubr$, and our cluster variables are interpreted as characters of $T_\ubr$ that have certain orders of vanishing along the Deodhar hypersurfaces in the complement of the Deodhar torus.
 We expect this geometric approach to have applications to other settings where cluster structures are expected to make an appearance.